KrankerBart/ProtonDB-Community-Extension-Extended/README.md

+# This is a fork that aims to add a few more options for position and visibility of elements

 <h1 align="center" size="7">ProtonDB Community Extension for Chrome and Firefox</h1>
 <p align="center">
   <b>Elevate Your Linux Gaming Experience with ProtonDB Community Extension</b>